MeSabya/Kubernetes/TroubleShoot/Troubleshooting.md

    Main PID: 2085 (code=exited, status=0/SUCCESS)
 ```

+Since the kubelet is not running, From the logs status is:
+Active: inactive (dead) since Thu 2022-12-29 14:51:58 EST; 7min ago
-Since the kubelet is not running, attempt to start it by running the following command:
+attempt to start it by running the following command:

 ssh node01 "service kubelet start"